Arun-Karunakaran/ansible-subsystem-ctrl/README.md

 4. With all the requirements met, now follow the steps stipulated below:
 5. Download the https://github.com/jborean93/ansible-windows/blob/master/scripts/Install-WMF3Hotfix.ps1 and run it on an elevated powershell window.
 6. Download the https://github.com/jborean93/ansible-windows/blob/master/scripts/Upgrade-PowerShell.ps1 and the script on an elevated powershell window.
 7. Download the https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1 file to the desktop of the remote windows host VM and run it using powershell 3.0 or greater version as an administrator.
-Make sure a self signed SSL certificate is generated<br /><br />
+Make sure a self signed SSL certificate is generated.\
-**Step 21**: Checking for successfull connections
+<br />**Step 21**: Checking for successfull connections<br />
->       Navigate to /etc/ansible directory on your ansible server.
+1. Navigate to /etc/ansible directory on your ansible server.
 And update the hosts file, a sample hostfile is already provided as part of this clone, update it as per your requirement.
 >       [winhost]
 >       <serverip1>
 >       <serverip2>